Meet the 3 Singapore brands used by guitarists from Bruno Mars to DPM Lawrence Wong

 In an e-mail reply, Alabs’ spokesman says of their move to China: “This decision was driven by our team’s unwritten tradition of everyone participating in production and quality control.
 Each person must experience the production line at least once, rather than just sit behind a computer with no interaction with the products or consumers.”

-The company started out selling its products to the US market via Amazon, but has since expanded to the United Kingdom and Japan, and has partnered distributors in Thailand and Russia.
-It sells about 300 to 600 products a month.
+The company started out selling its products to the US market via Amazon, but has since expanded to Britain and Japan, and has partnered distributors in Thailand and Russia.
+It sells 300 to 600 products a month.

-Alabs also collaborates with sister company Starfavor, which makes music instruments, by providing the latter with digital pianos, drum accessories and home audio equipment.
+Alabs also collaborates with sister company Starfavor, which makes music instruments, by providing it with digital pianos, drum accessories and home audio equipment.

-Artistes who are collaborating with Alabs and using its pedals include American post-hardcore band La Dispute, Japanese noise rock band Bo Ningen and American shoegaze musician Wisp.
+Artistes collaborating with Alabs and using its pedals include American post-hardcore band La Dispute, Japanese noise rock band Bo Ningen and American shoegaze musician Wisp.

 Alabs’ spokesman says they were “pleasantly surprised” to discover DPM Wong’s post, adding: “About three months back, we clocked him following our Instagram.
 We even toyed with the idea of DM-ing (direct messaging) him, maybe sending him a set of pedals since he’s into guitars and follows a bunch of big brands.
 But we’re a bit shy and didn’t want to bother him, so we dropped that notion.”